eweill/DeepROAD/PalmettoInstall.md

 # Install Darknet on Palmetto

 Clone the entire DeepROAD repository into your scratch2 directory on Palmetto.
-This includes all the necessary scripts to start using Darknet, including a local cuDNN installation.
+This includes all the necessary scripts to start using Darknet, including scripts to download weights.  cuDNN needs to be cloned seperately into the correct location to work with the Makefile.

 	# Clone DeepROAD to scratch2
 	git clone https://github.com/eweill/DeepROAD.git /scratch2/${USER}/DeepROAD

+	# Clone cuDNN to scratch2
+	git clone https://github.com/eweill/cuDNNv5.1_CUDAv7.5 /scratch2/${USER}/cuDNN

 Next we need to create an interactive job on a node with a GPGPU (in this case a K40).